Komodo Liveaboard Diving. The Jewel of Indonesia

 When To go?

-Komodo is best to visit during the months of March to September during the dry season although up to December divers will experience continous excellent diving.
+Komodo is best to visit during the months of March to September during the dry season although up to December divers will experience continuous excellent diving.

 Ironically, the wet season starting in December up to February is also the best time to visit for spotting the migration of Manta Rays.
 Imaging swimming to 50 mantas at the same time.